SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

     | tab, api, bot / message extension, SSO | [sample project](https://github.com/OfficeDev/TeamsFx/tree/chyuan/add-manual-upgrad-sample-project/docs/vscode-extension/5.0-multi-capability-sample/tab-api-and-bot-with-sso) |

 2. Copy your project's source code to the new project
-    1. If your project contains a tab, copy everything under `tab` folder to the new project's `tab` folder
+    1. If your project contains a tab, copy everything under `tabs` folder to the new project's `tabs` folder
     2. If your project contains api, copy everything under `api` folder to the new project's `api` folder
     3. If your project contains a bot or/and message extension, copy everything under `bot` folder to the new project's `bot` folder